How to make dosa batter step-by-step recipe with photos and video.

 If you have a setup to make yogurt (e.g. Instant Pot with yogurt setting, bread proofer, etc.) you can easily ferment the dosa batter in the same setup

 Fermenting the dosa batter can highly depend on the season of the year due to the temperature.
 During summer, the batter ferments in lesser time when compared to winter.
 The key to a perfectly fermented dosa batter is to find a warm and dark spot to place the batter.

 1. Soak urad dal, rice and poha separately

 2. Grind them separately in a stone grinder or blender/mixie

 3. Mix the batter well and let it sit for fermentation

-4. Place in warm and dark spot for fermentation
+4. Place in a warm and dark spot for fermentation